-Students who wish to change their major must complete a Change of Major Form.
-A change of major may require a change in the assigned academic advisor.
+Students who wish to change their major must complete a Major Declaration Form.
+A major declaration may require a change in the assigned academic advisor.
 This form may be obtained in the Registrar's Office or via the myPEAK portal.